 With the end of the mountain stream season fast approaching I was itching for a bigger trip.
-Something I’ve wanted to do since I discovered Tenkara was to go on a backcountry tenkara camping trip in Japan.
+Something I have wanted to do since I discovered Tenkara was to go on a backcountry tenkara camping trip in Japan.
 When my friend Kado-san suggested we do just that I cleared my calendar and packed my bags.
 Our destination was a small stream way out in the middle of nowhere in Yamagata Prefecture.

-I was told that the approach to the stream was via a short trail and while the distance was an easy 5-6 kilometers; however, I would hardly call what we followed a trail.
-In places "the trail" was a few inches wide across a near vertical hillside, the brush was often times over your head, there were numerous knee deep muddy bogs to wade through, trees down all over the trail that required a lot of stamina and flexibility to negotiate, and of course slippery roots and collapsing hillsides.
+I was told that the approach to the stream was via a short trail and the distance was an easy 5-6 kilometers.
+However, I would hardly call what we followed a trail.
+In places "the trail" was a few inches wide across a near vertical hillside, the brush was often times over your head, there were numerous knee deep muddy bogs to wade through, trees down all over the "trail" that required a lot of stamina and flexibility to negotiate, and of course slippery roots and collapsing hillsides.
 Factor in enough food, supplies, and alcohol for three guys and some older heavier equipment and our packs were pushing 30+ pounds.
 Needless to say it was an epic slog to get to the river.

 We quickly got a roaring campfire going and I set off to catch dinner.
 As I made my way upstream Iwana were darting about everywhere, in about a 30 meter section of the river I counted seven Iwana.
 That night we snacked on the one Iwana I kept, a delicious Japanese rice soup, and washed it all down with chardonnay, sake, and whiskey.
 That night I opted to sleep in the hammock.
 I had never slept in one before and was skeptical at how comfortable it would be.
-With the sound of the river and the wind gently lulling me to sleep I was out in seconds and I didn’t wake up until several hours after sunrise.
+With the sound of the river and the wind gently lulling me to sleep I was out in seconds and I did not wake up until several hours after sunrise.
 Sleeping in a hammock is awesome!